 Students considered to be in Good Standing may seek readmission within two years of initial dis-enrollment from the NWFSC PTA Program.
-"Good Standing" is defined as students who have not been dismissed for poor academic performance, behavioral issues or specific critical incident infractions.
+"Good Standing" is defined as students who have not been dismissed for poor academic performance, behavioral issues, or specific critical incident infractions.
 Students need to notify the program director in writing of their intent to reapply to the program.
-Additionally, the GPA requirement of 2.8 minimum is still in effect.
 Students are required to successfully pass all skills competencies and a practical examination that is reflective of the material satisfactorily met prior to initial withdrawal from the PTA Program.
 If a student is selected for readmission, they must complete a drug screen if there has been a gap in the program of study of 3 months or more (not inclusive of normally scheduled College breaks), or if mandated by the Program Director.

 Students dismissed from the program due to failure to meet academic standards or those who choose to withdraw due to poor academic performance may seek readmission to the program one time within two years of initial dis-enrollment.
 They will be required to submit a formal request and meet with the Program Director.
 Readmission is not guaranteed and will be considered on a case by case basis.
 If it has been longer than two years since last enrolled, a student will not be eligible for readmission and must apply as a new student.
 Courses completed with a grade below "C" must be completed for course credit and students must achieve a final grade of B or above in that course.
-Because the program curriculum is sequential, students who re-enter will be required to successfully pass all skills competencies and a practical examination that is reflective of the Rev. 3/21, 6/21 material satisfactorily met prior to the course failure.
+Because the program curriculum is sequential, students who re-enter will be required to successfully pass all skills competencies and a practical examination that is reflective of the material satisfactorily met prior to the course failure.
 It is highly recommended that students audit previously completed technical courses and labs.
-For more information please refer to the college catalog: https://catalog.nwfsc.edu/content.php?catoid=19&navoid=4470
+For more information, please refer to the college catalog: https://catalog.nwfsc.edu/content.php?catoid=19&navoid=4470